 2 Names in a mem-initializer-id are looked up in the scope of the constructor's class and, if not found in that scope, are looked up in the scope containing the constructor's definition.
 [Note: if the constructor's class contains a member with the same name as a direct or virtual base class of the class, a mem-initializer-id naming the member or base class and composed of a single identifier refers to the class member.
-A mem-initializer-id for the hidden base class may be specified using a qualified name.]
-Unless the mem-initializer-id names a nonstatic data member of the constructor's class or a direct or virtual base of that class, the mem-initializer is ill-formed.
+A mem-initializer-id for the hidden base class may be specified using a qualified name. -end note] Unless the mem-initializer-id names a non-static data member of the constructor's class, the constructor's class, or a direct or virtual base of that class, the mem-initializer is ill-formed.
 A mem-initializer-list can initialize a base class using any name that denotes that base class type.
 [Example: